semanticsofcancer/semanticsofcancer.github.io/conference.md

 description: Conference
 ---

+## Registration

+We ask participants to register for conference participation here by <b>March 20, 2024</b>. <br><br>

+The conference will take place on April 26, 2024 at the <a href="https://luskinconferencecenter.ucla.edu">Luskin Center</a>, through a generous conference grant from the Luskin Endowment for Thought and Leadership.
+Registrants can attend in person or remotely (with Zoom details to follow).

-## Call for Papers
+## Program

-UCLA Luskin Center

-April 26, 2024
+All talks will be held in the <b>Laureate Classroom</b> at the <a href="https://luskinconferencecenter.ucla.edu">Luskin Center</a> at UCLA.<br><br>

 *featuring keynote speakers*

 **<a href="https://www.pantheonsorbonne.fr/page-perso/llaplane">Lucie Laplane, PhD</a>**<br>
 **<a href="https://artsci.wustl.edu/faculty-staff/anya-plutynski">Anya Plutynski, PhD</a>**

-## Registration

-We ask participants to register for conference participation here by <b>March 20, 2024</b>.

-## Program

-All talks will be held in the <b>Laureate Classroom</b> at the <a href="https://luskinconferencecenter.ucla.edu">Luskin Center</a> at UCLA.<br><br>
-The conference will take place on April 26, 2024 at the <a href="https://luskinconferencecenter.ucla.edu">Luskin Center</a>, through a generous conference grant from the Luskin Endowment for Thought and Leadership.
-Registrants can attend in person or remotely (with Zoom details to follow).

 <table>
   <tr>